 There are two variations of the pinene terpene—alpha and beta—both with very similar effects and fragrance profiles.
 The difference is the position of certain chemical structures.

-Pine is an interesting terpene as it has a lot to offer in the entourage effect.
-Pinene is suggested to have potent anti-inflammatory properties and neuroprotective benefits [6,7] in preclinical studies.
+Pinene is an interesting terpene as it has a lot to offer in the entourage effect.
+Pinene is suggested to have potent anti-inflammatory properties and neuroprotective benefits in preclinical studies [6,7].

 Cannabis strains that contain high levels of the pinene terpene tend to have energizing and focused effects that make them ideal for supporting productivity and creative work.